Islamic archaeology: Early Islamic period

-Pre-Islamic In-situ archaeology includes south Arabian 4th CE rock inscriptions that evidence fewer pagan expressions and the start in use of the monotheistic "rahmān".
+Pre-Islamic in situ archaeology includes the South Arabian 4th CE rock inscriptions that evidence fewer pagan expressions and the start in use of the monotheistic "rahmān".

 Fewer archaeological surveys have taken place in the Arabian peninsula and are considered taboo in Mecca (The Noble) and Medina (The Enlightened City).
 There is no architecture from the time of Mohammed in either city and the battlefields of the Quran have not been unearthed.
 Known settlements from the time, such as Khaybar, remain uninvestigated.
 Archaeological evidence for Quranic narratives yet to be uncovered include that for the ʿĀd who built monuments and strongholds at every high point and their fate evident from the remains of their dwellings.